Your Shopify store is growing, and you want to go global now. But you wish it was any simpler.

 First… There’s always some abnormal caching issue with the currency converter.

 Second… Content translation isn’t up to the mark.
 Shopify has a “free” manual translation tool.
 But are we talking about translating 15000 pages by your own nibble fingers? :/

 (By the way— you can pay for the premium version and import and export those CSV files.
 And live through all the hassle!
 The only problem you know is… $$$$$)

-- Third… Shopify supports only a few languages.
-You'd need third-party apps like Translate My Store or Langify.
+Third… Shopify supports only a few languages & currencies.
+You’d need third-party apps like Translate My Store or Langify.
 They translate the website for your target audience.
 (Ahh!
 Extension number: 7586240 !
 RIP Web Speed)

-- And last but not least… If you accept phone orders, you can't make order forms in any currency other than dollars.
+And last but not least… You can’t make order forms in any currency other than dollars if you accept phone orders.
 So you send an American order form to your Serbian customers.
 That’s weird.:/

 Other core issues with Shopify may stop you from seamless global scaling.
 They’re: